Yuki-42/echo-api/docs/Security.md

 secret is then used to encrypt and decrypt messages between the two users.
 This ensures that even if the server is compromised, the messages are still secure.

+## Server Administrators

+Server administrators have the ability to view all messages in guild channels, delete users, and delete messages.
+This is to ensure that the server is kept clean and that users are not abusing the system.

+The server administrator is authenticated using a signature that is stored in the server's environment variables, similar to how SSH work.
+Each request to the server is signed using the server's secret key.
+The server then verifies the signature before processing the request.
+This is to ensure that only the server administrator can access the administrator endpoints.